Benjith/NumberToWords/README.md

 # number_to_words

-A API to the convert number to words by giving localeID.
-Now only support English And Malayalam need your contribution .
+ API convert number to words by `localeID`.
+Now only support English And Malayalam. please contribute  .

 ## Usage
 To use this plugin, add number_to_words as a [dependency in your pubspec.yaml](https://flutter.io/docs/development/packages-and-plugins/using-packages) file.